hylang/hy/docs/language/api.rst

 and
 ---

-`and` form is used in logical expressions.
+`and` is used in logical expressions.
 It takes at least two parameters.
-If all parameters evaluate to `True` the last parameter is returned.
-In any other case the first false value will be returned.
-Examples of usage:
+If all parameters evaluate to `True`, the last parameter is returned.
+In any other case, the first false value will be returned.
+Example usage:

 .. code-block:: clj